rse-ops/landscape/_includes/paper/standards.md

-Specifically, the primary unit of operation, for DevOps, the container, has had extensive collaborative work in a community and governance structure called the Open Container Initiative (OCI) [@oci].
+Specifically, the primary unit of operation, for DevOps, the container, has had extensive collaborative work in a community and governance structure called the Open Container Initiative (OCI) {% cite oci %}.
 The history behind OCI reflects an organic, open source and community effort growing to meet the needs of a changing industry landscape.
+Specifically, Docker
-Specifically, Docker [@docker], by way of being the first prominent, commercial container technology and having developed its own container registry, Docker Hub [@docker-hub], was an early contributor to these standards.
+{% cite docker %}, by way of being the first prominent, commercial container technology and having developed its own container registry, Docker Hub
+{% cite docker-hub %}, was an early contributor to these standards.
 An early version of their RESTful API to interact with container manifests and layers to push or pull containers was adopted into the first distribution spec of OCI, along with an image, runtime, and digest